What do expats in Genoa appreciate most about the local culture?

 We asked expats and digital nomads what they appreciate the most about the local culture in Genoa.
 They wrote...

 "Genova is a beautiful and interesting city.
 There are always surprises to look at, i.e. statues, frescoes on old buildings when you wander around the somewhat dirty, mysterious alleys.
 The piazza around the old port is beautiful.
 There is a great acquarium and some restaurants where you can have dinner or drinks overlooking the yachts and the water.
 There is a little village called Bocadese which is now incorporated into Genova.
 It has a small beach where you can swim and looks very traditional.
 Another small village, Nervi, has a beautiful seacliff walkway with lots of restaurants.
 Genova is connected by rail with Cinque terre, Santa Margarita Ligure, Pisa, Milan, and Nice, France - all of which make interesting day or overnight trips.
 We brought our two dogs with us from the United States.
 Italians love dogs.
 They are allowed on buses, trains and in many restaurants.
 People stop on the street to pet and admire the dogs.
 There are water fountains for dogs everywhere.
 Italians seem to have a good sense of humor and are very nice, generally.
 There are many musical events to attend in various parts of Italy.
-Public transport is very good compared to the U.S. and traveling in a rental car on the highways is not difficult although Italian road designers seem to be obsessed with building tunnels, so you don't really get to see that much from the autostrada," commented one expat who made the move to Genoa, Italy.
+Public transport is very good compared to the U.S. and traveling in a rental car on the highways is not difficult although Italian road designers seem to be obsessed with building tunnels, so you don't really get to see that much from the autostrada," explained one expat living in Genoa, Italy.

 Other Questions: